 The day will comprise of a series of sub-hour theoretical sessions separated by practical exercises.
 It will cover a range of topics, but it is expected that you will be able to:

-How can a leader turn a challenging development process into a creative flow for the team, filled with long-lasting inspiration and easy-to-realize, market-relevant, successful results?
+How can a leader turn a challenging development process into a creative flow for the team?

-This is the focus question of the 1-day workshop organized by Invention Factory (www.inventionfact.com), the exclusive user of ORGANOCO method in organizational development.
+These are the focus questions of the 1-day workshop organized by Invention Factory (www.inventionfact.com), the exclusive user of ORGANOCO method in organizational development.
 The method works with the deepest layers of personal and team-psychology, and opens brand-new doors to creative thinking and success.
-Surprising ORGANOCO viewpoints, combined with unusual team exercises and self-refelctions guarantee not only a memorable experience, but provide for the participants useful, practical tools that can be applied in everyday work easily.
+Surprising ORGANOCO viewpoints, combined with unusual team exercises and interesting self-reflections guarantee more than a memorable experience.
+The workshop offers efficient practical tools, that can be applied in everyday work easily.